j i m v a l l a n c e . c o m > m u s i c > s o n g s

 Comments:

-In January 1983 producer Bruce Fairbairn asked Bryan Adams and I to write a song for his next production project, "Blue Oyster Cult".
-In search of inspiration we listened to the Oyster Cult's past catalogue, including their biggest hit "Don't Fear The Reaper".
-The signature sound on "Reaper" is the arpeggiated guitar riff that opens the song ...
+In January 1983 producer Bruce Fairbairn asked me and Bryan Adams to write a song for his next production project, "Blue Oyster Cult".
+In search of inspiration we listened to the band's past catalogue, including their biggest hit "Don't Fear The Reaper".

-We spent about an hour creating a riff of our own, initially in the key of A-minor.
+Bryan and I spent about an hour creating a riff of our own, initially in the key of A-minor.
 I still have a recording of Bryan and I passing the guitar cable back and forth (click, buzz, click, buzz), each of us trying a different variation as the riff developed ...

 Eventually we transposed the riff down to E-minor, later adding a capo to achieve an F#-minor tuning, which better suited Bryan's vocal range.